pauca/RRDKit/README.md

-RRDKit
+rrdkit
 ======

 A pragmatic interface to RDKit (C++ API) in R.

-RRDKit package provides a pragmatic interface to some of the RDKit functions in R. It is intended to work smoothly with R. RRDKit aims to be a tool to perform basic operations from RDKit.
+rrdkit package provides a pragmatic interface to some of the RDKit functions in R. It is intended to work smoothly with R. rrdkit aims to be a tool to perform basic operations from RDKit.
 If you are looking for a more richer tool check RDKit web site.